The wind blew a magazine that was not mine, but if I had to return it, it was more than twenty days ago.

-So, I had a little courage to put on a coat - just in case I'll be back late - and the bag with the magazine and the cake, well, how long am I going to keep that on my conscience?
+So, I had a bit of courage to put on a coat - just in case I'll be back late - and the bag with the magazine and the cake, well, how long am I going to keep that on my conscience?

 I took a bus right at the corner of the building, and I got off at the station in the square, with that sentence ringing in my ear.

-I went to Ernesto's stall for national and international magazines and newspapers, where I had to return some magazines that he had lent me.
+I went to Ernesto's stall for national and international magazines and newspapers, where he had to return some magazines that he had lent me.

 ' Thank you.
-You are badly accustoming me….
+You are getting me badly accustomed….